recallnet/trading-simulator/README.md

 ### Implementation

-Configure this option in your `.env` file:
+Configure this option in your `.env` file after copying from `.env.example`:

 ```
 # Set to true to enable trades between different chains (disabled by default)